Liverpool FC And AXA Celebrate Continued Growth Of Its Successful Partnership Until 2029

 AXA and LFC further strengthened their partnership when the club welcomed Melwood back to the LFC family as the new home to LFC Women, officially known as the AXA Melwood Training Centre.
 The move back to this legendary location steeped in history opened another exciting chapter for the women's team and girls' academy, enabling them to continue to compete at the highest level, attracting, developing and retaining the best talent in the game.

-Virginie Berçot, Global Brand Director at AXA, said: "This marks a continuation of our proud and enduring story.
+Virginie Berot, Global Brand Director at AXA, said: 'This marks a continuation of our proud and enduring story.
 We are pleased to announce the extension of our long-term commitment to the club until 2029, following our previous dedication to the women's teams by lending our name to their new training centre seven months ago.
-Becoming the sole and exclusive Global Training Partner of the club is a significant milestone for us, reaffirming our strategy of a fruitful and purposeful collaboration around our brand priorities."
+Becoming the sole and exclusive Global Training Partner of the club is a significant milestone for us, reaffirming our strategy of a fruitful and purposeful collaboration around our brand priorities.'

 Legal Disclaimer: